Recite me link

 It is estimated that only 4% of babies are born on their due date, with many babies arriving later rather than earlier.
 There are many reasons why you may be advised to have your labour induced and the risks and benefits should be fully explained to you before you agree.
 Inducing labour without a good reason is not recommended as this can lead to an increased likelihood of a caesarean section, ventouse (suction cap) or forceps delivery, compared to those who go into labour naturally.

-Around 23% of labours are induced at Maidstone and Tunbridge Wells for a variety of common reasons.
+Around 1 in every 4 births at Tunbridge Wells Hospital have their labours induced for a variety of reasons.
 These may include;

 The method used to induce your labour will depend on the reason for induction.
 Please read our Induction of Labour leaflet for more information on the methods we offer at Tunbridge Wells hospital.